clamsproject/aapb-annotations/scene-recognition/readme.md

 At the end of your session, "Export" both "JS array" and "CSV".

 Tip: Zoom in your browser with "Ctrl/Cmd Plus" if the text is too small.
 You will only need "Export"s at the end.
-Tip2: You should stay in Editor until you get out of slates.
+Tip2: You should stay in Editor Mode until you get out of labelling Slates.

 ### Decisions, Differentiations and Precision during Annotation
 Please see the guidelines for the differentiation guide.